 - Intense pain (from delivery or breastfeeding)

 - Indelible barf stains on every piece of clothing you own!

-As you become a mom, you enter a vulnerable psychological space.
+When you become a parent, you enter a vulnerable psychological space.
 Being in the midst of one of life’s most intense experiences—particularly having a colicky baby—can increase your vulnerability to other life stresses.
-The sum effect is that many women suffer from distorted self-perceptions and waves of anxiety and depression.
+The sum effect is that many new parents suffer from distorted self-perceptions and waves of anxiety and depression.